gradle/gradle/subprojects/docs/src/docs/release/notes.md

 properties like `sonar.database.password` can now easily be set from the command line.
 Read on in the revised [Sonar chapter](userguide/sonar_plugin.html) of the Gradle user guide.

+### IDEA plugin is now Scala aware

+When the IDEA plugin encounters a Scala project, it will now add additional configuration to make the project compile in IntelliJ IDEA out of the box.
+In particular, the plugin adds a Scala facet and a Scala compiler library that matches the Scala version used on the project's class path.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.